 With multi-pronged campaigns, we’re not just seeing coverage during announcements or coverage clusters, we’re seeing placements whenever there are relevant topics being written about.
 The brand is in stories it should be in.

 Taking time to get organized & set us up for success:

 Since PR is chess not checkers, its more beneficial to take the time to get yourself set up for success.
 It helps when clients are organized and ready to launch and can send samples quickly for an intro mailer.
 We also use the first month to iron out and onboard messaging.
 This way, when we’re focused on placing roundups, full-features and commentary opportunities in tandem, we’re not missing vital components needed to secure the coverage.

 "So, I get one placement a month?"
 More than that.
 Once a public relations campaign has had time to bear fruit, clients with MAVPR typically experience anywhere from two (2) to nine (9) placements in top tier or industry publications per month.
-Even before a brand has been introduced wide, historically, within the first month of PR, most brands typically experience at least two placements in the beginning months.
+Even before a brand has been introduced wide, historically, most brands typically experience at least two placements in the beginning months of PR.